Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

 Ole Miss Schedule Analysis

-- Ole Miss has tied for the 36th-most Quadrant 4 victories in the country (three).
+- Ole Miss has three wins versus Quadrant 3 opponents, tied for the 36th-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!